 1. Calculate your needs

 Top tip: Don’t forget about your long-term staff.
 Perhaps they would like to work extra hours around the holidays.
-This would save you time training up new employees.
+This would save you time training new employees.
 Even if they don’t want extra work, giving them first refusal on vacancies is a good way to show them that you care.

 2. Recruit early